Kristina01111000/Drws_site/README.md

 updated peepso people, asked them about caause of login issue, stopped w3 cache and autoptimize no response yet

+clicking logout takes you to wordpress login page, fix it

 administrators can login with wp-admin, others cannot Next call:
 - set up philosophy corner